Aerospike Backup Control quickstart

 - Docker Desktop installed and running

-- A running Aerospike Database cluster with data to back up
+- A running Aerospike Database cluster with data in the

 Back up a namespace